tavaresrodrigo/serverless-fastapi/README.md

 # FastAPI with Serverless (Lambda)

- A simple Python API to manage users.
+ A simple Python API server to manage users.